 When you start up in business there will be many uncertainties.
 If you might move offices or change phone or email details in the near future, consider ordering or printing small qualities.
 Larger print volumes work out cheaper, but not if you have to dump it all in the near future.
 Consider using your own computer to create your own basic letterhead which can also serve as an invoice receipt etc. This is particularly cost effective if you only need a small number and can print from pre-designed template documents that include your logo or letterhead.
 Costs of ink cartridges etc would quickly mount for high volumes.

-Get your first 250 business cards printed free, with no obligations.
 You can order envelopes etc. cheaply on the internet.
 Once the business is up and running and you understand your own requirements you can develop a relationship with a printer and become more sophisticated in your requirements.

 essential information to include on your business stationery